 Initially, SSDs were very expensive, had a small capacity, were not very reliable and had numerous compatibility issues with existing computers.
 Today most computers will work with an SSD and combined with larger size, higher reliability and lower cost they are an excellent means of improving laptop performance.

 Is the computer compatible?
 Due to the way, data is handled in the physical drive installing an SSD is not recommended on machines before Windows 7.
 The laptop manufacturer might not list SSD compatibility on older computers so to give the best chance of success upgrading to the latest BIOS is recommended.

 Working out how large an SSD is required.
 Most laptops have hard disks much larger than the user needs so a smaller disk can be chosen to reduce costs.
 Typically a 256GB SSD will be sufficient and is cost effective.
 Finding out how easy the drive is to fit.
-Many standard laptops have a removable panel which gives easy access to the drive.
+Many standard laptops have a removable panel which gives easy access to the hard drive.
 Changing to an SSD involves removing the existing drive and replacing the drive and putting the cover back.
-It is possible some BIOS settings might need to be changed.
-Laptops without easy drive access can be difficult to dismantle to access the drive.
-This adds some risk and more time to replace the drive.
+Some BIOS settings might need adjusting.
+Laptops without easy drive access can be difficult to dismantle to access the drive which adds some risk and more time to replace the drive.

-An empty drive is completely useless so getting back to a working machine means either rebuilding the machine from scratch and restoring the data or copying the old drive exactly to the new one.
-Assuming the machine was as required with correct versions of software and no problems doing a drive copy should be the preferred option as it is much quicker and easier.
-This involves removing the old drive and connecting it along with the new SSD to another working PC, then doing an exact copy of the old to the new drive.
-Once fitted to the machine should work as before but much faster.
+An empty drive is completely useless so getting back to a working machine means either rebuilding the machine from scratch and restoring the data or copying the old drive precisely to the new one.
+Assuming the computer had no problems doing a drive copy should be the preferred option as it is much quicker and easier.
+Once fitted, the machine should work as before but much faster.

 To upgrade your computers to SSD